This policy explains how we collect information, what we use the information about you for, the basis on which we collect it and your rights.

 If you do not wish us to continue to receive such information from us about potential roles, services or surveys in the future then please let us know by contacting us directly at the address above or by e-mail to email@example.com.
 We do not pass your information to external third parties for direct marketing purposes.

-Some data processing may occur in other parts of the European Union (“EU”) or outside of the EU.
-Wherever data is processed your rights under the Data Protection Regulations will be met and we will ensure that any agreement to process your data ensures this and give you rights in the unlikely event of any security breach.
+Some data processing may occur outside of the UK.
+Wherever data is processed your rights and our obligations under data protection law will be met and we will ensure that any agreement to process your data ensures this and give you rights in the unlikely event of any security breach.

 When you visit our websites we may store some information (commonly known as a "cookie") on your computer.
 Cookies are pieces of information that a site transfers to your hard drive to store and sometimes track information about you.
 Cookies are specific to the server that created them and cannot be accessed by other servers, which means that they cannot be used to track your movements around the web.
 Passwords are not stored in cookies.